 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Wadley is generally considered to be a blue-collar town.
-36.16% of the Wadley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wadley, you'll notice that it is more blue-collar than most other communities in America.
+36.16% of Wadley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wadley is a town of sales and office workers, professionals and production and manufacturing workers.
 There are especially a lot of people living in Wadley who work in office and administrative support (17.71%), teaching (15.13%) and sales jobs (9.23%).

 A relatively large number of people in Wadley telecommute to their jobs.
 Overall, about 7.72% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.